P-ASilva/neural-network-study/docs/studies/3_mlp/report.md

 ### Synthetic Data Generation (Code Snippet)

-Synthetic data for binary classification is generated using the make_classification function from sklearn, The following function creates a dataset with specified characteristics thorugh variable inputs, in order to ensure reusability:
+Synthetic data for binary classification is generated using the make_classification function from sklearn.
+The following function creates a dataset with specified characteristics:

 ```python
 def generate_synthetic_data(